greenzorro/comfyui-workflow-upscaler/README.md

 ## Updates 更新记录

 - 4/24/2024 Created
-- 5/9/2024 Change model to Dreamshaper 8
+- 5/9/2024 Changed model to Dreamshaper 8
 - 5/20/2024 Use Ultimate Upscaler instead of Ksampler
-- 5/21/2024 Change model to Dreamshaper XL Light; Use Anyline as ControlNet
+- 5/21/2024 Changed model to Dreamshaper XL Lightning; Use Anyline as ControlNet instead of ControlNet sd1.5 tile
-- 5/22/2024 Multi-step upscale for better result
+- 5/22/2024 Multi-step upscaling for better result

 ## 🔍 Sharpening upscaler